microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/examples/v1.0/Remove-MgIdentityConditionalAccessNamedLocation.md

 Remove-MgIdentityConditionalAccessNamedLocation -NamedLocationId $namedLocationId
 ```

-This example removed the named location specified by `$namedLocationId`.
+This example removes the named location specified by `$namedLocationId`.